dzzhyk/mine-spring/README.md

-# mine-springframework
+# mine-spring
 > A Simple Spring-Framework implementation for learning.

 [中文README](./README_zh_CN.md)

 ## Background

-mine-springframework is a practice product of learning Spring-Framework source code.
+mine-spring is a practice product of learning Spring-Framework source code.
 Through this project, you can understand the simple implementation ways of spring and learn about Spring more clearly!

 ## Features